Looking for somewhere to eat in Sheffield with kids? Need to find Family Friendly Places To Eat in Sheffield City Centre?

 Eating out definitely got more difficult once we had the little one with us.
 Suddenly you realise not everywhere suitable for kids and not everywhere has baby changing.

 Over the last 2 years, we’ve had to find the best places to go with a small person.
 Andddd I know, it can be a pain trying to find them; it’s definitely been trial and error for us.
-So I’ve put together this handy list with my top 22 places to eat with kids so you can find family friendly places to dine in Sheffield easily and fast.
+So I’ve put together this handy list with my top 22 places to eat with kids so you can find family friendly places to dine in Sheffield easily.
 Yay!
 Definitely share this with your friends!

 Top 22 Family Friendly Places To Eat in Sheffield City Centre